Danavulapadu Jain temple

 Danavulapadu Jain temple is an ancient Jain center located in Danavulapadu village, within the Jammalamadugu mandal of Kadapa district in the state of Andhra Pradesh.

 History

 Danavulapadu Jain temple, discovered in 1903, was once an important Jain center and received royal patronage from Rashtrakuta dynasty.
 According to inscriptions on Nishidhi stone, the site was popular among Jain acharyas to perform Sallekhana.
-A 13th century inscription found in neighbouring village mentions present of this temple.
+A 13th-century inscription found in a neighbouring village mentions the presence of this temple.

 A chaumukha (four-faced) idol was installed in 8th century during reign of Rashtrakuta dynasty.
 (Note: Chaumukh idol faces all four cardinal directions.)
 There is a one-line sanskrit inscription at the base of the statue with characters from the early Eastern Chalukyas period.
 In 968 CE, Khottiga, Rashtrakuta empire, installed a panavatta for the Mahamastakabhisheka of Shantinatha.

 About temple

 The temple plan features a mandapa, antarala, and garbhagriha.
 The adhishthana of the temple is decorated with fine carvings.
 There are carvings of Nāga, Nāginī, Hanuman and Ganesha on temple wall.

 The temple enshrines a 10th-century 12 ft idol of a five-hooded serpent Parshvanatha seated on a lotus shaped pedestal with carvings scroll ornaments and sculptures of elephants and crocodiles as vahanas.
 The hands and portion below the knee are broken.
 There is an image of yakshi in lotus position seated on a lion.
 The second shrine is heavily ornate structure ensuring an idol of Tirthankara.
 Several serpent deities idols have been placed besides the well near the temple complex.
 The temple also houses an idol of Padmavati.